MateuszS6/RecipeDatabaseSimulator/README.md

 # Recipe Database Simulation

-A simulation of a simple database operation to calculate the amount of ingredients needed for cooking orders.
+A simulation of a simple database operation, developed for IN2029 Programming In C++ coursework, to calculate the amount of ingredients needed for cooking orders.

 # Learning Outcomes